Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 By default, the `input` type (i.e checkboxes) are being handled by the DOM – i.e they have the default HTML behaviour.
 That is why you can toggle the boxes.

 This type of input is called **uncontrolled input**.
-This is not the case with React, the input fields are meant to be **controlled**.
+But this is not the case with React.
+The input fields are meant to be **controlled**.

 This takes us to another important subtopic.